Kiln Maintenance Guide: Tips for Top Performance

 In my many years of experience with kilns, I always check for cracked or chipped fire bricks.

-Small Cracks on the bottom of the are normal, but when they go all the way across the kiln, or you see through the kiln bottom, the kiln bricks need to be fixed.
-The same goes for any chips or large cracks on the sides or your kiln lid.
+Small Cracks on the bottom of the kiln are normal, but when they go all the way across the kiln, or you see through the kiln bottom, the kiln bricks need to be fixed.
+The same goes for any chips or large cracks on the sides of your kiln lid.

-Be careful not to hit the bricks because they are very soft and porous and will crack, and small pieces of brick chip very easily.
+Be careful not to hit the bricks, as they are very soft and porous, prone to cracking, and small pieces chip easily.

-It is much easier than having to replace the fire bricks.
+It is much easier than replacing the fire bricks.

 Maintaining the Kiln Lid Band, Hinges, and Handle

-Another crucial aspect of kiln maintenance is taking care of the lid band, hinges, and handle of your kiln.
-I always inspect the tightness of the lid band and tighten it if necessary.
+Another crucial aspect of kiln maintenance is taking care of the lid band, hinges, and handle.
+I always check the lid band for tightness and tighten it if necessary.

-This keeps the heavy kiln lid in place and ensures it won’t fall out of place.
+This keeps the heavy kiln lid in place and prevents it from falling out.

 Inspect all the screws on the handle and hinges around your kiln and control box.
 If any are loose, tighten them with a screwdriver.